Cut Killer

 Anouar Hajoui (أنور حجوي, ar; born 6 May 1971), better known as DJ Cut Killer or simply Cut Killer, is a Moroccan-French DJ and record producer with a versatile repertoire of hip-hop music.
 He is considered one of France's biggest DJs.

-He enjoys international fame and mixed in United States of America through invitations by DJ Big Dawg Pitbulls of Funkmaster Flex and Shadyville DJ's of rapper 50 Cent.
-For more than fifteen years, he has been one of the most emblematic DJs in French hip hop.
+Hajoui grew his international fame, particularly in the United States of America, through invitations from DJ Big Dawg Pitbulls of Funkmaster Flex and Shadyville DJ's of rapper 50 Cent.
+For more than fifteen years, he has been one of the leading DJs in French hip hop.

 Early life

 Anouar Hajoui was born in Meknes, Morocco in 1971.
-As a young Parisian who loved music and a frenzied activist embraced wholeheartedly the emerging Parisian movement.
+As a young Parisian who loved music and a activist who wholeheartedly embraced the emerging Parisian movement.
 He joined IZB, the first association to promote the hip-hop and organize concerts, and put down scratches on Original MC's 1991 album.
 He performed a memorable role as himself in a scene from the cult movie La Haine.
 He was a DJ for MC Solaar's concerts, scratcher on IAM member Akhenaton's solo album, and a radio show on Radio Nova.